robmiller/vim-movar/README.md

 # movar

-movar is a movement for vim that makes working with variables easier.
+movar is Vim plugin that adds a couple of movements to make working with variables easier.

+## `av`: around variable

-It adds the movement `av` — "around variable" — which makes it easy to yank, change, or delete variables in one fell swoop.
+movar adds the movement `av` — "around variable" — which makes it easy to yank, change, or delete variables in one fell swoop.

 It covers a lot of use cases that previously would require several different movements.
 For example, with the cursor anywhere in the